 If you are in doubt you may apply to your council for a Certificate of Lawful Use for the proposed activity, to confirm it is not a change of use and still the lawful use.

 Do I need planning permission for my garden office building?

 If you can answer no to the above questions you probably don’t need planning permission to run your business from home, but you may still need planning permission to build your garden office.
-Talk to us about this on 01524 737999.

 What are Building Regulations?